Gerald F. Russell

 Gerald F. Russell was a Marine who served in World War II, including missions to Iwo Jima and Guadalcanal.
-He commanded one of the first units to land in Japan and provided protection for the US technical teams covering the atomic bomb site in Nagaskai.
+He commanded one of the first units to land in Japan and provided protection for the US technical teams covering the atomic bomb site in Nagasaki.
 Russell also witnessed the historical raising of the American flag on Mount Suribachi in Iwo Jima.

 Early years

 Russell was born May 1, 1916, in Providence, Rhode Island.

 Russell graduated from La Salle Academy in Providence where he was the National Schoolboy Miler winner in his senior year and awarded a Track scholarship to Boston College where he graduated in history in 1940.
 Russell was the first alternate for the 1940 US Olympic Team in the 800 meters.

 Education

 He held a Master of Business Administration from George Washington University and a Master in Education from American University.

 Military career

 Russell later served as military representative to the 1968 US Olympic team and US Olympic site selection committee.
 He was the United States representative to the Conseil International du Sports Militaire in 1967.
 He was instrumental in starting and eventually coaching the United States Marine Corps (USMC) track team.